 Fullerton has very few examples of the International Style.
 The one spectacular example of the style is the former Hunt Center (1645 W. Valencia Drive), the headquarters of Hunt Foods International headed by industrial titan and art collector Norman Simon, and the adjacent Hunt Library (201 S. Basque Avenue).
 All of the buildings and structures within the Hunt Center were designed by notable 20th century architect and urban planner William Pereira.
 The Hunt Center and Hunt Library, now both Local Landmarks, have been placed on the National Register of Historic Places.

-A more modest example, Opus Bank, formerly the Fullerton Community Bank Building, (1961) at 200 W. Commonwealth Avenue, exhibits the materials, simple lines, and good proportion of design elements that characterizes the International style.
+A more modest example, Pacific Premier Bank, formerly the Fullerton Community Bank Building, (1961) at 200 W. Commonwealth Avenue, exhibits the materials, simple lines, and good proportion of design elements that characterizes the International style.

 The International style lent itself to urban planning and any large-scale building that involved standardized units of construction.
 It was also very popular as corporate architecture where the building provided an image for a company.
 However, the formulaic and cheapness of construction led to a plethora of poor imitations during the 1960s and 1970s; as a reaction against the sameness of the International Style, several different architectural styles evolved after the 1960s, and eventually, they were given labels such as New Formalism, Brutalism, and Post-Modernism.